 Image restoration problem represents one of the primary research focuses in the field of digital image processing.
-Blurring is hard to avoid in any image acquisition systems, which is caused not just by only one source but by many, such as atmospheric turbulence, an out-of-focus optical system and aberrations in the imaging system, and so on.
+Blurring is hard to avoid in any image acquisition systems, which is caused not just by only one source, but by many, such as atmospheric turbulence, an out-of-focus optical system and aberrations in the imaging system, and so on.
 Obviously, all these blurring sources cannot be simultaneously captured exactly in a simple model.
-However, in general the result of these influences can be approximated by a Gaussian blur in theory, 1 so the Gaussian blur is an important study subject in image restoration for the researchers.
+However, in general the result of these influences can be approximated by a Gaussian blur in theory 1.
+So the Gaussian blur is an important study subject in image restoration for the researchers.

-The existing linear image restoration algorithms assume that the Point Spread Function (PSF) is known a priori and attempt to reverse it in cooperation to reduce blur by utilizing available information of the PSF, original image, and noise statistics.2 Although many studies have been done to solve this problems,3-5 the more difficult problem faced is that the PSF is unknown in many real situations.
+The existing linear image restoration algorithms assume that the Point Spread Function (PSF) is known a priori and attempt to reverse it in cooperation to reduce blur by utilizing available information of the PSF, original image, and noise statistics2.
+Although many studies have been done to solve this problems 345, the more difficult one is the PSF unknown in many real situations.
 The process of restoring an unknown image using partial or no information about the imaging system is called blind image restoration.

-It is well known that the blind image restoration is a quite a challenging problem in the field of image processing, especially for those images which were degraded by Gaussian blur.
-The traditional method for blind image restoration is to first detect the parameters of the PSF firstly from the degraded image, and then recover the underlying image.^{6,7}.
-However, the restoration of the Gaussian blurred image is very difficult, especially in the case where the PSF is unknown.
+It is well known that the blind image restoration is a quite challenge problem in the field of image processing, especially for those images which degraded by Gaussian blur.
+The traditional method for blind image restoration is to detect the parameters of the PSF firstly from the degraded image, and then recover the underlying image67.
+However, the restoration of the Gaussian blurred image is very difficult, especially in the case of PSF unknown.
 As we know, Fourier transformation of the Gaussian function is also of Gaussian type, and it has no zero crossing point, which is the most important feature for detecting the PSF parameters, so it is hard to detect the parameters of the Gaussian function using the traditional method.

-In order to solve this kind of problem, we propose the radial basis function (RBF) neural network based method, which can get better visual effects for some images,8 but the drawback is that it time-consuming in practice.
-Later, the inverse principal element method (IPEM) is proposed in order to improve the computation efficiency.
+In order to solve this kind of problem, we propose the radial basis function (RBF) neural network based method, which can get better visual effects for some images8, but the drawback is time-consuming in practice.
+Later, the inverse principal element method (IPEM) is proposed in order to improve the computation efficiency9.
 This algorithm is relatively running faster than other neural network based algorithm but is affected by the noise.

-In order to reduce the noise the wavelet transform method, that is successfully used in the fields of image compression, image segmentation image de-noising and so on, etc. are considered first.
-10-13 In this paper, a new blind image restoration technique named wavelet inverse principal element method (WIPEM) is developed, which have two modules including a IPEM and a wavelet neural network.
+In order to reduce the noise the wavelet transform method which is successfully used in the fields of image compression, image segmentation and image de-noising 10111213, etc is considered first.
+In this paper, a new blind image restoration technique named wavelet inverse principal element method (WIPEM) is developed, which have two modules including a IPEM and a wavelet neural network.
 The wavelet neural network module is used to reduce noises and thus the WIPEM algorithm is robust to the noise.